L1RH0XHAJ/foodhub-project/README.md

 ## Part of MIT IDSS's "Data Science and Machine Learning: Making Data-Driven Decisions" program

+Note: The project can be accessed through the provided HTML or the Jupyter Notebook file.

 ### Context

 This project involves analyzing the data of a hypothetical food-ordering app called "FoodHub".
 The app allows the restaurants to receive